knuthaug/blog.knuthaugen.no/_posts/2014-09-13-cache-invalidation-explained.md

 [RFC 7234](http://tools.ietf.org/html/rfc7234)[2] (the revised HTTP/1.1 spec, cache portion) mentions the normal cache headers, which can be useful to know about, even though all of them are not part of the cache invalidation scheme I will be discussing.

 * Age

   Age is often set by a cache to describe how old an object is.
 Apps can also set it, if needed.

 * Expires

    Expires sets a human readable timestamp that specifies at which time in the future (hopefully) this object is to be considered no longer fresh and fetched again.
 In practise it is not needed in our setup as _Age_ together with max-age and channel-maxage specifies what we need.

 * Max-age

   How long, in seconds, should this object be cached by a browser/enduser.

 * Channel-maxage

-  How long should cache cache this object, in seconds.
+  How long should a cache cache this object, in seconds.

 * Cache-Channel

   The collecting header where you can specify multiple caching values in one header.

 See RFC 7234 for the whole truth.
 When one app uses several other apps under the hood, the lowest channel-maxage and max-age header from all the backends is used for the response.
 So a compound response is never older than the youngest "member" object.
 Likewise, the age header of the oldest object is used as the age header for a compound response.

+An example:

+{% highlight bash %}

+{% endhighlight %}

 ## Extensions to cache-channel